koobzaar/lol-skins/.github/ISSUE_TEMPLATE/custom.md

 assignees: ''

 ---
+OBS: We are a VERY diverse team.
+Feel free to write in your main language if it's better for you.

 ## Description
 [Provide a clear and concise description of the issue you are experiencing with the skin.]